smarteditors/slate/source/includes/statuses/_index.md

 ]
 ```

-This endpoint retrieves all available asset Statuses for the current Client.
+This endpoint retrieves all available item Statuses.

 ### HTTP Request